 Key Benefits of Dollar-Cost Averaging

-The main advantages of dollar-cost averaging are:
+The main advantages of dollar-cost averaging are worth understanding before you commit to the strategy.

 - Risk Management: DCA dilutes the risk of investing big sums at once by extending the buy-in over time.